 Our Policies for Visiting Media & Who to Contact

-All media interviews or photographs with Mary Free Bed Rehabilitation Hospital patients, administrators, physicians and employees must be cleared through the Communications & External Relations department.
+All media interviews or photographs with Mary Free Bed Rehabilitation Hospital patients, administrators, physicians and employees must be cleared through the marketing department.

-While on Mary Free Bed’s property, media will be accompanied by a Communications and External Relations staff member or authorized representative.
+While on Mary Free Bed’s property, media will be accompanied by a marketing staff member or authorized representative.
 You’re required to check in at the front desk.

-For patients’ confidentiality and for adherence to HIPAA guidelines (see section below), members of the media who enter any Mary Free Bed building without clearance will be stopped by security and asked to go to the lobby area until a Marketing and External Relations is available.
+For patients’ confidentiality and for adherence to HIPAA guidelines (see section below), members of the media who enter any Mary Free Bed building without clearance will be stopped by security and asked to go to the lobby area until a marketing staff member is available.

 Access to Patient Care Areas